 Getting ready to buy a home?
 To avoid surprises and make sure you’re getting the best deal, ask these 10 key mortgage questions of a potential lender when you submit your application.

 1. What is the interest rate on this mortgage?

-2. How many discount and origination points will I pay?
+2. What discount and origination points will I pay?

 3. What are the closing costs?

-Mortgages come with fees for various services provided by lenders and other parties involved in the transaction.
-You want to know what those fees will be as early as possible.
-Lenders are required to provide a written good-faith estimate of closing costs within three days of receiving a loan application.
+Borrowers pay fees at closing for services provided by the lender and other parties, such as title companies.
+Lenders are required to provide a written estimate of these closing costs within three days of receiving a loan application.

-4. When can I lock the interest rate, and what will it cost me to do so?
+4. When can I lock the interest rate, and will it cost me?